Ley789/SimpleRayTracer/Thesis/thesis.md

 The idea of ray tracing is to trace the path of rays emitted from a camera that travel through a pixel grid.
 We can determine the visible object for each ray by intersecting the ray with each object in the scene.
 The visible object is the one with the closest intersection.
-We can calculate the color with the properties(location, material, . . . ) of the closest object and the scene.
+We can calculate the color with the properties (location, material, etc. ) of the closest object and the scene.
 An intersection can generate new rays to simulate effects like reflection and refractions.
 There are several ray tracing techniques that share the same basic algorithm.